 Planted in more frost prone areas of California

 The purple edulis is native to southern Brazil, Paraguay, northern Argentina.
 This area has a humid, near-tropical climate.
 The yellow edulis subspecies is native to the Amazon basin and perhaps a hybrid of the purple and P. ligularis.

 The optimal growing temperatures are 68 to 82 degrees.
-Passion fruit likes full sun along the coast, but inland full sun should be avoided since it does like hot, dry heat.
+Passion fruit likes full sun along the coast, but inland full sun should be avoided since it does not like hot, dry heat.

 Passion fruit grow best in fast draining soils (sandy loam) with a pH 6.5 to 7.
 Drainage is particularly important for the purple subspecies since it is susceptible to soil diseases.
 Since the roots of plants are shallow, planting in raised beds can help provide the necessary drainage.
 The plants benefit from mulching.

 Spacing and training